AbdulMajeed09398/Data-Centric-L-Diversity-Model/README.md

 4- Diabetes 130-US Hospitals

-This is also the largest dataset encompassing the diverse medical information of individuals that was fetched from the clinical care at 130 US hospitals and integrated delivery networks.
-The database and privacy community has used this dataset also for experimentation purposes.
-This dataset in its original form is available at:[https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008].
+This is also the largest dataset encompassing the diverse medical information of individuals fetched from the clinical care at 130 US hospitals and integrated delivery networks.
+The database and privacy community have also used this dataset for experimentation purposes.
+This dataset in its original form is available at [https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008].

 **Implementation process**
+byline
 At the outset, it is imperative to install all required libraries.
 Depending upon the programming language, the necessary libraries should be included in the development environment.
 Below we show a sample to install basic data processing libraries and installation procedures in Python.
 <code>pip install name of library </code> i.e., <code>pip install numpy, pip install pandas, pip install scikit-learn, pip install scipy</code>.